University of Western Ontario: Student life

+Today USC is a nonprofit organization incorporated on March 29, 1965, under the Ontario Nonprofit Corporations Act.
+Its membership consists of the roughly 38,000 undergraduate students enrolled at the university.
+Policy papers are approved by Council, and focus on evidence-based advocacy, with recommendations informed by both research and student consultation.
+Part of the Ontario Undergraduate Student Alliance, the USC also engages in advocacy at multiple levels of government, and across the university.

-The two main student unions on administrative and policy issues is the University Students' Council for all undergraduate students and the Society of Graduate Students for graduate students.
-The University Students' Council recognizes more than 180 student organizations and clubs, in which more than 19,500 people are a member.
+The University Students' Council recognizes more than 220 student organizations and clubs, in which more than 15,000 students are a member.
 These clubs and organizations cover a wide range of interests such as academics, culture, religion, social issues, and recreation.
-The University Students' Council also provides additional services such as the campus movie theatre (Western Film), pub/restaurant (The Spoke & Rim Tavern), clothing store (The Purple Store) and print shop.
-These facilities can all be found in the University Community Centre.
+The University Students' Council also provides additional services such as two pub/restaurants (The Spoke and The Wave), and clothing store (The Purple Store).
+A student run drop-in food bank addresses increasing food insecurity among students, and a Peer Support Centre provides a safe space and resource hub for students to prioritize their well-being.
+A USC run movie theatre named "Western Film" screened second-run movies at cheap prices from the mid-1980s until closing during the COVID-19 pandemic.

-There are a number of fraternities and sororities existing throughout the student community.
-There are five international sororities at Western, Alpha Gamma Delta, Alpha Omicron Pi, Alpha Phi, Kappa Alpha Theta & Pi Beta Phi.
-There are also ten fraternities existing at Western, Alpha Epsilon Pi, Delta Upsilon, Kappa Sigma, Phi Delta Theta, Phi Gamma Delta, Pi Kappa Alpha, Lambda Chi Alpha, Sigma Chi, Zeta Psi, and Kappa Alpha Society.
+The USC collects fees and provides administrative support to two campus media outlets: The Gazette, a student newspaper which has been in publication since 1906, and RadioWestern, a FM radio station broadcasting to the London area.

+There are a number of fraternities and sororities existing throughout the student community, however, in 2021 the USC voted to remove special privileges for fraternities.

 Athletics

 Athletics at Western is managed by Sports & Recreation Services, a division of the Faculty of Health Sciences.
 The university's varsity teams compete in the Ontario University Athletics conference of U Sports.
 The varsity teams are known as the Western Mustangs.
 As is mandatory for all members of U Sports, Western does not provide full-ride athletic scholarships.
-Western's varsity teams have been highly successful.
-In particular, the football team has won 32 provincial championships, appeared in 16 national championship finals and won 7 Vanier Cup championships as well as 3 earlier Churchill Bowl championships as national champions.
-Basketball has won 24 provincial championships and rowing has won 23 provincial championships.
-The squash team has won two NCAA championship titles.

 The university has a number of athletic facilities open to their varsity teams and their students.
 The Western Student Recreation Centre, opened in January 2009, is home to Western's group fitness, drop in recreation, registered massage therapy, sport psychology, drop in recreation, intramural sports and clubs.
-Better known as the WSRC or the Rec Centre, this facility has an 8-lane, 50-metre pool facility.
-Overlooking the pool is a 3-tiered concrete viewing area.
-A 1-metre diving board is also available.
-There is over 19,000 square feet of weight, cardio, and stretching space within the WSRC.
-There are three gyms on the first floor, and two more on the upper level.
-Outside the lower gyms is the 1st floor games and activity lounge for table tennis, while outside of the upper gym spaces is cardio space as well as the destination for spin bike programming.
-Also on the 4th floor are two large studio spaces where the drop in fitness, clubs and dance courses take place.
+Better known as the WSRC or the Rec Centre, this facility has an 8-lane, 50-metre pool facility and several gyms.